 We don't think it is necessary to agree Option 1 or Option 2 at this moment.
-RAN1 can discuss the length of time domain window for PUSCH repetition type A, and the support of PUSCH repetition type B, TBoMS, different TBs respectively.
+RAN1 can discuss the length of time domain window for PUSCH repetition type A, and the support of PUSCH repetition type B, TBoMS, different TBs, respectively.
 For multiple TBs indicated by a DCI, it should wait the progress of the discussion of NR from 52.6GHz to 71 GHz.

 Proposal 4: For multiple TBs scheduled by a DCI, joint channel estimation should wait for the progress of the discussion of NR from 52.6GHz to 71 GHz.